 Check the details of TD Bank overdraft service here.

-how to waive your overdraft fee?
+How to waive your TD Bank overdraft fee?

 After you have been charged an overdraft fee, the first thing you need to do is to calm down.
 Here are several ways you can try to avoid the overdraft fee.

-Call the bank customer service:
+Call the TD Bank customer service:

 The bank understands that some customers might fail noticing the overdraft fee.
 Therefore, if this is the first time you overdraw money, it is easy to waive the fee.
 Just call the TD Bank customer service phone number 1 (888) 751-9000 and ask if you can waive the overdraft fee.

 If it is the second time you overdraw, it’s still possible to get a refund.
 Don’t forget to check your account often in the future to avoid overdraft.
 The more times you overdraw, the harder you can waive the overdraft fees.
 You must spend more time and patience to negotiate with the customer service.
 Here is an example of the phone conversation:

 - Customer: Hi, there is an overdraft fee charged in my bank account.
 I don’t know the bank will charge an overdraft fee before.
 This is the first time I overdraw.
 Could you please help me to waive the fee?

 - Bank: I see the fee.
 Unfortunately, we are not able to waive the fee because xxx

 - Customer: I have been a good customer for xx years and the overdraft happens accidentally.
 I won’t let that happen again.
 I would like to set up a notification to avoid this happen again.
 Could you please help me to waive it?
 I will be happy to stay with TD Bank.

 - Bank: OK.
 Let me check.
 One sec please.